 Board Meetings — FAQs

-BoardSource has been answering governance-related questions posed by nonprofit leaders for more than 25 years.
-Here are answers to some of the most frequently asked questions about board meetings.
+BoardSource has answered governance questions posed by nonprofit leaders for over 30 years.
+Here are the answers to those questions most frequently asked about board meetings.

 A well-formulated agenda can help the board maximize the use of its meeting time.
-Board leadership should avoid unnecessarily long meetings, but should also allow some time for personal interaction and socializing.
+Board leadership should avoid unnecessarily long meetings, and should also allow some time for personal interaction and socializing.